ismahelio/pix2pix-tensorflow-isma/README.md

 # Run requirements
 pip install -r requirements.txt

-# We need a folder that contains images with input-output next to each other, each one 256*256, so a 256*512 image and another one with more images to verify the trainning worked
+# We need a folder that contains images with input-output next to each other:
+# each one 256*256, so a 256*512 image and another one with more images to verify the trainning worked

 # I have leave a very simple set inside the /gh folder for reference